Performance Management at Emerson College

 - Performance evaluation form (this is a template that you can use to draft an evaluation before you enter it into the system)

-- Plan Form for 2014-2015 (coming soon - this is a template where you can draft your plan for next year)
+- Plan Form for 2014-2015 (these are templates you can use to draft your plan for next year)

 More Helpful Information